syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 # Getting Started

-This section walks you through the steps required to populate the Chart with data, add data labels, tooltips and title to the Chart.
+This section explains you the steps required to populate the Chart with data, add data labels, tooltips and title to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.

 ## Adding script reference

-Create an **HTML** page and add the scripts references in the order mentioned in the following code snippet.
+Create an **HTML** page and add the scripts references in the order mentioned in the following code example.

 {% highlight html %}